-The Commission also recommends removing barriers in existing Rhode Island state law that impede the introduction of best practices in labor-management relations, professional standards, school-based flexibility and educator accountability to Providence Public Schools.
+The Commission also recommends removing barriers in existing Rhode Island state law that impede the introduction of best practices in labor-management relations, professional standards, school-based flexibility and educator accountability to the Providence Public Schools.
 These proposed revisions to State education law would be Providence-specific; if they proved to be productive, then the General Assembly may consider at a later time expanding their application statewide.
 These proposed reforms are:

-- Amend R.I.G.L. §16-13-6 (specifically for Providence Public Schools), which currently mandates that all layoffs due to declining enrollment must be made exclusively on the basis of seniority.
+- Amend R.I.G.L. §16-13-6 (specifically for the Providence Public Schools), which currently mandates that all layoffs due to declining enrollment must be made exclusively on the basis of seniority.
 One good example can be found in Massachusetts, M.G.L. ch.
-71, §42, which provides that these layoffs can be governed by collective bargaining agreement, provided that "[t]he school committee and the collective bargaining representative may negotiate for seniority or length of service only as a tiebreaker in personnel actions under this paragraph among teachers whose qualifications are no different using the qualifications collectively bargained for." - Streamline (specifically for Providence Public Schools) the due process requirements under the Rhode Island Teacher Tenure Act (R.I.G.L. §16-13-4) to consist of arbitration under a specified timeline, as provided for example in Massachusetts (M.G.L. ch.
-71, §42).
+71, §42, which provides that these layoffs can be governed by collective bargaining agreement, provided that "[t]he school committee and the collective bargaining representative may negotiate for seniority or length of service only as a tiebreaker in personnel actions under this paragraph among teachers whose qualifications are no different using the qualifications collectively bargained for." - Streamline (specifically for the Providence Public Schools) the due process requirements under the Rhode Island Teacher Tenure Act (R.I.G.L. §16-13-4) to consist of arbitration under a specified timeline, as provided for example in Massachusetts (M.G.L. ch.
+71, §42). - Amend (specifically for the Providence Public Schools) R.I.G.L. §16-7-29, which mandates a salary schedule "recognizing years of service, experience, and training" to change the mandatory language to permissive, and to add job performance to the list of permitted criteria. - Create statutory authority for site-based innovation schools, such as the Massachusetts model enacted at M.G.L. ch.
+71, §92.

-- Amend (specifically for Providence Public Schools) R.I.G.L. §16-7-29, which mandates a salary schedule "recognizing years of service, experience, and training."
-A Providence-specific "career ladder" amendment could be enacted to allow teachers and the administration to negotiate contracts with alternative compensation programs, creating an option of a career ladder that rewards other measures of teaching effectiveness, such as taking on additional responsibilities, becoming a teacher mentor or active participation in a school leadership team. - Create statutory authority for site-based innovation schools, such as the Massachusetts model enacted at M.G.L. ch.
-71, §92. - If collaboration to reach a Springfield-type contract proves impossible, consider changing Rhode Island's law to match that in Massachusetts by either: - Clarifying the State's authority under the Crowley Act (as understood by former Commissioner McWalters) through a declaratory judgment action; or - Amending the Crowley Act as necessary to align the State's authority with that of the Massachusetts receiver, as set forth in M.G.L. ch.
+- If collaboration to reach a Springfield-type contract proves impossible, either: - Clarify the State's strong authority under the Crowley Act (as understood by former Commissioner McWalters) through a declaratory judgment action; or - Amend the Crowley Act as necessary to align the State's authority with that of the Massachusetts receiver, as set forth in M.G.L. ch.
 69, §1J (takeover of individual school) and M.G.L. ch.
-69, §1K (takeover of school district).33
+69, §1K (takeover of school district).12